Oloren-AI/orchestrator-docs/source/getting_started.md

 3. A node ID on the right.
 4. A bunch of node metadata, super useful for debugging.

 Adding inputs and outputs is really important for networking together complex workflows.
-Simply drag and connect nodes in order to link them together.
-Use the black dots in order to connect nodes - the blue dots are for special JSON funcitonality.
+Nodes have two types of edges: black and blue.

+Black edges are for passing around *values*.
+For example, if I have an add node with inputs of 1 and 2, connecting the black edge passes 3.

+Blue edges are for passing around *functions*.
+For the same add node, connecting the blue edge would pass around an add function with an available input node.

 ## Upload Files